Olympus E-30 vs E-520

 |11.||Olympus E-510||Y||- / -||-||-||-||2.0||-||-||-|

-Both the E-30 and the E-520 have been discontinued, but can regularly be found used on eBay.
+Both the E-30 and the E-520 have been discontinued, but can regularly be found used on ebay.
 Neither of the two has a direct successor, so they represent the end of the respective camera lines from Olympus.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-30 Manual (free pdf) or the online Olympus E-520 Manual.
+Further information on the features and operation of the E-30 and E-520 can be found, respectively, in the Olympus E-30 Manual (free pdf) or the online Olympus E-520 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-30 and the Olympus E-520?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.